What is a bone marrow test?

 Types of biopsy

-There are 2 main types of bone marrow test – a bone marrow aspiration and a bone marrow trephine biopsy.
+There are 2 main types of bone marrow test:

-Aspiration means the doctor or nurse sucks some bone marrow cells up into a syringe.
+Aspiration means the doctor or nurse sucks some liquid bone marrow up into a syringe.

 A bone marrow trephine means that they remove a 1 or 2cm core of bone marrow in one piece.